Zhao-Lab-UW-DHO/AdaptFM/README.md

 ### <a id="launching"></a>Launch after install
 > [!WARNING]
-> AdaptFM **must** be launched from inside the main AdaptFM folder (the one containing the `README.md` file).
+> AdaptFM **must** be launched from inside the main AdaptFM folder (the folder containing the `LICENSE` file).

-with the AdaptFM conda environment activated use
+With the AdaptFM conda environment activated use
 ```shell
 python -m AdaptFM.dev_launch
 ```